-The U.S. House of Representatives passed legislation Thursday that will provide $370 billion in additional pandemic-relief funding for small business as part of a larger aid package.
+The U.S. House of Representatives passed legislation Thursday that will provide $370 billion in additional pandemic relief funding for small businesses as part of a larger aid package.

 President Donald Trump is expected to quickly sign the $484 billion Paycheck Protection Program and Health Care Enhancement Act, which was approved by the Senate on Tuesday.
 Most of the small business funding, $310 billion, will replenish the Paycheck Protection Program (PPP), which is administered by the U.S. Small Business Administration (SBA) and provides forgivable loans to certain types of businesses.

 The $310 billion for the PPP includes $60 billion in loans to be made by small banks, credit unions, minority-owned banks, and other small lenders.
 Of that total:

 - $30 billion is for loans by FDIC-insured banks and credit unions that have assets between $10 billion and $50 billion.

 - An additional $30 billion is for lenders with less than $10 billion in assets.
 These include community banks, credit unions, and community development financial institutions, which provide loans to low-income communities and to people who lack access to financing.

 Another $60 billion in small business funds not included in the PPP program will go to the SBA’s Economic Injury Disaster Loan program, which provides working capital loans of up to $2 million that small businesses may use to pay fixed debts, payroll, accounts payable, and other bills that can’t be paid because of the impact of a disaster.
 The interest rate is 3.75% for small businesses and 2.75% for not-for-profits.
 Of that $60 billion, $10 billion will go to small business grants of up to $10,000 for disaster relief that do not have to be repaid.